theseanything/civilservicelgbt.github.io/_posts/2019-01-27-social-events-for-2019.md

 ### Edinburgh

 We're slowly kicking off regular social events in Edinburgh.
 Our next one is on February -- and if there's strong demand, our volunteers are happy to keep organising them.
 You can check out the details and get in touch with our local organiser, Steven, on the [event page](https://www.civilservice.lgbt/event/2019-02-06-edinburgh-social/).

+### London

+As we always, we're holding regular socials in London from January 2019 through December 2019.
+They'll be on the **first Thursday** of each month.
+There's no need to register, you can just turn up.
+The location for each event will be published on our website a few days in advance.

+## NEW: Manchester

+We're now adding monthly socials in Manchester on the *second Tuesday* of each month, starting on 12 February 2019.
+Check out all the dates on our [events page](/events).

 ## Pride